brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 * Arranging the cards to line up with the table sprite, plus general setup of the node hierarchy/tree for the player
 * Initial formatting of the results screen
 * Implementing a simple [CustomLabel](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/custom_label.gd) to do dynamic font size adjustments for the synergy UI since there is an edge case where multiple synergies could be active (and could be used for the Effects UI)
+    * It decreases the label's font size by 1 while there is more than 1 line in the label
     * There is a `MatchLabel` in the battle screen that works similarly to `CustomLabel` but is overall much simpler.
 It displays whether the player's currently selected cards will be calculated based on type or month
 * Simple animation of the enemy turning red and back to normal when the enemy is attacked to provide a visual cue that the enemy is reacting to the player's actions.
-* I created the [Card types scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) and [combos scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) based on the existing framework Tim made for the rest of the help screen
+* I created the [card types scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) and [combos scene](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scenes/help_screen/card_types.tscn) based on the existing framework Tim made for the rest of the help screen
+* Implementing a feature where a card's month and type are shown [when hovering over the card](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/card/card.gd).
+This was added due to a suggestion by a player during the final festival!

 # Sub-Roles